MaxDragonheart/OpenGeoData/docs/index.md

 ## About OpenGeoData
 OpenGeoData is a project that born with the ambition of became a platform useful to citizens and technicians for share geographic public data.
 OpenGeoData use [Django](https://www.djangoproject.com/), born as cloud based platform thanks to [Docker](https://www.docker.com/).
+If you want, use [this Geoserver](https://github.com/MaxDragonheart/docker-geoserver) dockerized version for build you project.

 ## Building the image
 1. Clone the repository: ```git clone git@github.com:MaxDragonheart/OpenGeoData.git```